 Since these airmen will be overseeing flight patterns and other sensitive Air Force information, they need to be able to obtain a secret security clearance from the Department of Defense.
 This involves a lengthy background check of character and finances; a criminal record or a history of drug abuse may be grounds for denying such a clearance.

 Training for Air Force Air Traffic Controllers

-Recruits will complete basic training (boot camp) and Airmen's Week, then head to technical school for 72 days of formal job training.
+Recruits will complete basic training (boot camp) and Airmen's Week, then head to your technical school for 72 days of formal job training.
 For this specialty, that means the air traffic control operator course at Keesler Air Force Base in Biloxi, Mississippi, which includes learning functions involving actual control of aircraft and supervising or performing air traffic control functions.

 Civilian Jobs Similar to Air Force Air Traffic Controller

 You'll need to obtain a civilian license, but once you complete your tour of duty in the Air Force, your training as an air traffic controller will prove useful to getting work with the Federal Aviation Administration.

 If you've worked in a control tower (as opposed to en route) while you're in the Air Force, you'll have a control tower operator (CTO) license, which is also good for civilian and/or commercial control tower jobs.
 The CTO license doesn't expire, but you do have to train and be certified for the specific control tower where you'll be working.